wq/wq/docs/overview/setup.md

 The easiest way to install wq is via the [Python Package Index].
 Any of [wq.app], [wq.db], or [wq.io] can be installed separately, or all three can be installed by simply installing the **wq** metapackage.
 Either easy_install or pip should work.

-> **Note:** As of version 0.7.0, wq is optimized for Python 3.
-Python 2.7 is still supported for the time being but should be considered deprecated.
+> **Note:** wq is optimized for Python 3.
+Python 2.7 is still supported for the time being, but should be considered deprecated.

 ```bash
 pip3 install wq